 We will continue to blog about this story, as updates are available.

 Our firm is able to answer your questions about applying for SSDI and Supplemental Security Income (SSI) benefits, as well as help you throughout the process.
 Contact our Tulsa Social Security disability attorney today for help.
-We offer free consultations, and you can reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you can reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers